ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Where the optional external Jupyter nodes can be reached
    * - JUPYTER_SERVICES_DESC
      - "{}"
-     - A text to decribe the optional external Jupyter nodes
+     - A text to describe the optional external Jupyter nodes